scverse/scvi-tools/docs/user_guide/models/scvi.rst

 Transfer learning
 -------------------------

 A scVI model can be pre-trained on reference data and updated with query data using :func:`~scvi.model.SCVI.load_query_data`, which then facilitates transfer of metadata like cell type annotations.
-See the transfer learning guide for more information.
+See the :doc:`/user_guide/background/transfer_learning` guide for more information.

 Normalization/denoising/imputation of expression